Dennis4507/Playing-With-Java-Script/README.md

 Write a function called lastLetter that takes a string and returns the very last letter of that string: lastLetter("abcd") should return "d"

+We Build a Fizz Buzz Program
+ When a user inputs a number
+// Loop from 1 to the entered number
+// If the current number is divisible by 3 then print "Fizz"
+// If the current number is divisible by 5 then print "Buzz"
+// If the current number is divisible by 3 and 5 then print "FizzBuzz"
+// Otherwise print the current number